StevenClontz/clontz.org/pages/4_puzzles.md

 ![Zero Time Dilemma](/img/20160705/fragment.jpg)

-I wrote a detailed spoiler-free guide for progressing the narrative of the visual novel Zero Time Dilemma.
+I wrote a detailed [spoiler-free guide][ztd guide] for progressing the narrative of the visual novel Zero Time Dilemma.
 I like to think of it as the hint system the designers should have included in the game.

+[ztd guide]: /blog/2016/07/05/zero-time-dilemma/